yigong/AY250/hw4/README.txt

 'run_final_classifier.ipynb' is the script to give prediction on the new images.
 You can run it in ipython notebook by run_final_classifier(path) after running the function.

 'categories.p' is the file contain a dict descibing the categories.
 Please download it to the same folder as run_final_classifier.ipynb before running it.

+'data_update.p' contains the data array.

+The file containing classifier object is ~ 300mb.
+I didn't add it to my repo.